Chapter 7 Spatial Analysis

 7.1 Data Frame Operations

 But before we get into those specifically spatial operations, it’s important to remember that feature data at least are also data frames, so we can use the methods we already know with them.
 For instance, we can look at properties of variables and then filter for features that meet a criterion, like all climate station points at greater than 2,000 m elevation, or all above 38°N latitude.
-To be able to work with latitude as a variable, we’ll need to use remove=FALSE (the default is to remove them) to retain them when we use st_as_sf.
+To be able to work with latitude as a variable, we’ll need to use remove=F (the default is to remove them) to retain them when we use st_as_sf.

 Adding a basemap with maptiles: We’d like to have a basemap, so we’ll create one with the maptiles package (install if you don’t have it.)
 Warning: the get_tiles function goes online to get the basemap data, so if you don’t have a good internet connection or the site goes down, this may fail.
 We can then display the basemap with tm_rgb.